ROCm/ROCm.github.io/install.md

 made available in the following packages:

 *  hsa-ext-rocr-dev
-*  OpenCL Developer Preview for version 1.4 is closed source for this release only.
+*  OpenCL Developer Preview for version 1.4 is closed source (applies only to this release).

 ### Getting ROCm Source Code
 Modifications can be made to the ROCm 1.4 components by modifying the open